—- 2014 —-

 —- 2010 —-

-- Brooklyn Vitagraph has a new documentary in development!
-OUR MAN IN IQUITOS is a film about an aging rocker turned politician set in the Peruvian Amazon.
+- Brooklyn Vitagraph began development on a new documentary called “Our Man in Iquitos”.
+The film is about an aging rocker turned politician, set in the Peruvian Amazon.
 Watch the teaser HERE.

-- OUR HOUSE - WORLD PREMIERE HOT DOCS 2010.
-The Brooklyn Vitagraph Company co-produced this feature documentary about an unorthodox homeless shelter run by anarchist Christian squatters.
+- Our House, a documentary by David Teague and Greg King, had its world premiere at Hot Docs 2010.
+The Brooklyn Vitagraph Company co-produced this feature about an unorthodox homeless shelter run by anarchist Christian squatters.
 The film won the Grand Jury Prize for Documentary at the DeadCENTER Festival 2010 and screened in June at the Brooklyn International Film Festival.
-Directed by David Teague and Greg King.
-Click here for the Our House website.

 —- 2009 —-

 - David directed and produced “Intifada NYC“, which tells the story of the controversy over an Arabic language public school in post- 9/11 New York City.
 “Intifada NYC” played festivals from London to South Korea, followed by an international broadcast run, including Al Jazeera.
 Now available on Amazon Instant Video.

 —- 2008 —-

 - “Freeheld” won the 2008 Academy Award for Best Documentary Short.
 David edited this film about a same-sex couple’s battle for equal rights.
 The film is currently being adapted into a fiction film starring Julianne Moore and Ellen Page.

 - Love Suicides, David Teague’s underground Super 8 feature based on an 18th century Japanese bunraku play, played festivals all over the world, and was featured at the Cambridge Super 8 Film Festival.